Log4Shell exploits are present in 17,000 unpatched Log4J packages in the Maven Central ecosystem, posing a significant supply-chain risk.

 The Log4j bug impacts a tremendous amount of Java software.
 Threatrix can scan your code and locate every hiding place.

 The incumbent Software Composition Analysis tools expose your organization to unnecessary risk since they only analyze dependency and package managers, with some only supporting 22 of the 400+ languages.
 The incumbents have limited detection breadth and fidelity of the results.
+Our True Match technology allows us to detect log4j embedded in your source code with extreme fidelity.

 Those are new downloads that leave apps and projects susceptible to Log4j attacks.